McCannLab/HomogenFishOntario/README.md

 ```

 # An R :package:?

 The form of an R package in a GitHub repository is quite convenient:

 - to share of the analysis pipeline;
-- to check code quality (even without a proper set of test, several aspect are covered when the package is checked);
+- to check code quality (even without a proper set of test, several aspects are covered when the package is checked);
 - to report potential issues.